harshk1234/Domo/README.md

 # Domo
-brief overview of Domo and its purpose.
+Brief overview of Domo and its purpose.
 Its significance in the world of business intelligence (BI) and data visualization.